-A good paper cutter really helps with this process.
+A good paper cutter can really help if you’re planning to make DIY wedding invitations.
 If you don’t have one, you can usually find them available for use at copy shops.
+Additionally, you could consider purchasing one at your local craft store– just don’t forget your coupon!
 If you need to order it, be sure to check shipping quotes so that your overall cost still fits into your budget.

 Design and Layout:

-Format the text of your invitation to fit on a page ½-1″ smaller in each dimension than your large pieces of card stock.
-(For example, your cardstock pieces might be 4″ x 6″ and your smaller paper might be 3″ x 5″.)
-The paper for this part should be more delicate and fancy.
-Once you have the text right, print a test invitation to see how it looks on the paper and cut it down to the right size.
-A basic laser printer at home is the easiest and least expensive way to print invitations, but you can have them done at a copy shop if you need to.
+Format the text of your invitation to fit on a page ½-1″ smaller than your large pieces of card stock.
+(For example, your cardstock pieces might be 5″ x 7″ and your smaller paper might be 4″ x 6″.)
+Once you have the layout completed, print a test invitation and cut it down to size.
+You’ll want to get an idea of exactly how the finished product will look.
+Consider using a pre-created invitation template or design them yourself in Canva.

 Don’t forget the RSVP: